 “It was an easy entry and made me feel really smart.
 I’m super glad about it, especially as I didn’t have any tech background beforehand.”

 After graduating, Niloofar worked on improving an ecommerce app called ‘Gegessen Wird Immer’, an online shop for special and selected food products based in Berlin.
 Using her newfound UX skills, Niloofar removed user pain points in the Gegessen Wird Immer app to improve the overall user experience.
-We think she did a fantastic job - check out her portfolio here:

 As a UX designer, Niloofar now works on digital products, assisting companies in the design of their products with a clear understanding of their customers’ problems.
 She hasn’t looked back.